bufbuild/buf-setup-action/README.md

 Note that this only authenticate you with the `buf` cli.
 You cannot access your private remote packages in BSR.
 If you need to access your private remote packages, supply the username and Buf API Token [as parameters](#buf-username-and-buf-api-token).

+#### Buf domain

+If you are working with a private BSR then you can set the `buf_domain` input to the domain of your instance.
+Please ensure that you are using a token created on your instance (e.g. `https://buf.example.com/settings/user`) and not from the public BSR at `https://buf.build`.

 #### Installing `protoc`